Universal Quantum Hamiltonians: Extended overview

-These results per se only concern the ground state energy, and moreover only the computational complexity aspects of this single quantity; they do not need to address any of the physics of the resulting Hamiltonians beyond the ground state energy.
+For our explicit constructions that establish the existence of universal Hamiltonians, we are able to draw on a long literature in the field of Hamiltonian complexity\shortcite{Kempe-Kitaev-Regev,Oliveira-Terhal,AGIK,Biamonte-Love,Schuch-Verstraete,Gottesman-Irani,Cubitt-Montanaro,Bravyi-Hastings}, studying the computational complexity of estimating ground state energies.
+These results per se only concern the ground state energy, and moreover only the computational complexity of estimating it.
 Nonetheless, the ``perturbative gadget'' techniques developed to prove Hamiltonian complexity results\shortcite{Kempe-Kitaev-Regev,Oliveira-Terhal} turn out to be highly useful in constructing the full physical simulations required for our results.
-By combining our new and precise understanding of physical Hamiltonian simulation with these perturbative gadget techniques, we are able to design new ``gadgets'' that transform one many-body Hamiltonian into another whilst preserving its entire physics and local structure, as required to construct universal models.
+By combining our new and precise mathematical understanding of analogue Hamiltonian simulation with these Hamiltonian complexity techniques, we are able to design new ``gadgets'' that transform one many-body Hamiltonian into another whilst preserving its entire physics and local structure, as required to construct universal models.

-In this way, we are able to show how certain quantum many-body models can be transformed step-by-step into any other many-body Hamiltonian, thereby establishing that these models are universal.
-On a high level, as discussed in\shortcite{Science} for the classical case, this process can in some sense be viewed as the ``opposite'' of a renormalisation group flow: depending on the initial microscopic parameter settings, universal Hamiltonians can ``flow'' under this sequence of transformations to any other many-body Hamiltonian, which can have very different physical characteristics.
-Note that our result is constructive: it provides an efficiently computable algorithm that, given a description of any quantum many-body Hamiltonian, produces the parameter settings of the universal model that simulate this Hamiltonian.

-In fact, we go beyond exhibiting individual examples, and completely classify the simulation power of all two-qubit interactions.
-From this, we see that essentially all many-body models in 2D (or higher) with two-qubit interactions and individually tunable coupling strengths are universal (see \textcitesupp{}).
-The 2D Heisenberg model, and also the 2D XY model (which has local $U(1)$ invariance), arise as important specific cases of this.